Moukatech/API_Automation/README.md

 ## About The Project
-The purpose of this project is to showcase on how to create a test automation framwork to be used in testing api and generate a readable report.
+The purpose of this project is to showcase on how to create a test automation framwork to be used in testing REST APIs and generate a readable report.

 ### Built With